-An example cover sheet is provided below and should be used as a template by the author of the protection profile.
+An example cover sheet is provided on the following page and should be used as a template by the author of the protection profile.
 The author shall replace the [Technology Area] with the technology area of the protection profile.
 In addition, the date and version number of the profile should also be included.